FCBGP/framework-of-fcbgp/draft-wang-sidrops-fcbgp-framework.md

 ~~~~~~~~~~~~~~~
 {: #figure2 title="Semantic Structure of FC."}

-The uniqueness of FC-based framework lies in FCsemantic design, as shown in Figure 2, which encompasses two main types of information: topological information and operational information.
+The uniqueness of FC-based framework lies in FCsemantic design, as shown in {{figure2}}, which encompasses two main types of information: topological information and operational information.
 This design makes FC not just a supplement to existing security mechanisms, but a fundamental primitive that supports construction of comprehensive security frameworks.

 Topological Information: Topological information forms core of FC and is divided into two layers:
 1. Link Statement: FC expresses physical connections between ASes through a Link Statement, which records direct physical links such as fiber connections or dedicated lines.
 This information provides direct evidence of validity of BGP peering relationships.
 If there is no physical connection between two ASes, they should not establish a BGP peering relationship.
 The Link Statement ensures objectivity and verifiability of physical connections, eliminating routing announcements based on false connections.

 2. BGP Peering: Based on physical connection states, FC further captures logical BGP peering relationships established over these connections.
 By including previous hop, current AS, and next hop, FC describes inter-AS routing relationships in detail, enabling fine-grained, topology-based chained validation.
 This helps verify whether an AS's routing announcement aligns with its BGP peering relationship, ensuring that AS has genuinely learned route information from a neighboring AS, preventing route hijacking attacks.

-Operational Information: In addition to topological information, FC also encapsulates rich operational semantics that describe specific actions performed by an AS in routing and forwarding processes.
+Operational Information: FC encapsulates rich operational semantics that describe specific actions performed by an AS in routing and forwarding processes.
 It maily includes the following:

 1. Route Announcement: An AS announces its routing prefixes and path information to external peers.
 FC can represent these route announcements within directly connected hop range and provide verifiable commitments to global network, helping prevent route hijacking.